-Florida looking into crash of voter registration site
+Florida governor extends voter registration after site crash

 Last year, state officials confirmed that election-related servers of at least two Florida counties were breached by Russian meddlers.
 No votes or records were tampered with.

-Whatever caused the disruption, it potentially stopped thousands from registering.
+Whatever caused the disruption, it threw up a roadblock for those trying to register.
 Sarah Dinkins, a Florida State University student, tried to help her younger sister register Monday night.
 They began trying about 9 p.m. and by 10:30 p.m. had not been successful.

 “I feel very frustrated,” she said.
 “If the voting website doesn’t work, fewer people potentially Democratic voters will be able to vote.”